Skip to main content

 How to Talk About Your Sexual Health

-Confronting fears and societal stigmas around sexual health can be challenging but remember this: You are not alone.
-Sexual health issues can happen for all of us, no matter how well we take care of ourselves.
-Issues can arise due to medical conditions, hormone levels, medications, pain, and other factors.
+Confronting fears and societal stigmas around sexual health can be challenging, but remember this: Sexual health issues can happen for all of us, no matter how well we take care of ourselves.
+Problems can arise due to medical conditions, hormone levels, prescription medications, and other factors.

-If you are experiencing common issues such as vaginal discomfort, erectile dysfunction, or low libido, know that millions of others are experiencing the exact same symptoms.
-And, importantly, there are a variety of treatments and approaches to ease these symptoms.
+If you are experiencing common issues such as vaginal discomfort, erectile dysfunction, or low libido, know that millions of others are experiencing them, too.
+And, importantly, there are a variety of treatments and approaches you can use to ease your symptoms.

 Having the sexual health conversation

-Any time that you have a change in your health status, your sexual health status may change as well.
-Be open and honest.
+It may help to know that any time your health status changes, your sexual health status may change as well.
+Be as open and honest with your doctor as possible.
 No question is out of bounds.
-If your primary physician isn’t screening you for some of the common issues related to sexual health, be assertive and advocate for your own health.
-If your primary physician cannot address all of your questions or concerns, they should put you in contact with other medical professionals who can help.
+If your primary physician isn’t screening you for some of the common issues related to sexual health, be assertive and advocate for yourself.
+If your provider can't address all of your questions or concerns directly, ask for referrals to other medical professionals who can.

-Below are some general questions that can be useful to get your sexual health conversation started whether you are currently experiencing an issue with your sexual health or not.
-Always write your specific questions ahead of time and take these questions with you to your appointment.
+Still a little unsure or uncomfortable?
+Here are some general questions you can use to start the sexual health conversation, whether you currently have an issue or not.
+Be sure to write your specific questions down ahead of time and take them with you to your appointment.

 Sexual health conversation starters: Questions for your health care team